 On the road

 One of the joys of traveling is the ability to try new things.
 At the same time, you often lack access to the things you’re familiar with.
-This can be tricky – in Hungary in particular, I found the supermarkets a rather baffling place, with many products I’d never seen before, and very few I was familiar with – but it can also be a blessing.
+This can be tricky – in Hungary in particular, I found the supermarkets a rather baffling place.
+There were many products I’d never seen before, and very few I was familiar with.
+But this can also be a blessing.
 By being unable to simply buy the ‘same old’ brands, travel can force us to experiment with new products.

 Since we’ve been traveling with handluggage only, we didn’t have room to stock up on our favourite brands before leaving home.
 Instead, we pick up whatever we need along the road, with price and size (under 100mL so we can bring them on board as cabin baggage) our primary considerations.